 the 2005 Rites of Passage

-Faculty Connections activities start with a two-day program of useful and engaging activities in mid September.
-This exemplary faculty-led program supports integration of new colleagues into the faculty and college.
-By "new" colleagues we mean:
+Faculty Connections activities begin with a fall seminar of useful and engaging activities in mid September.

-Besides the satisfaction of being part of creating connection among colleagues, a small stipend is available for participants in the fall program, and participants in Round Table discussions will receive materials.
-Costs for some cultural events and socializing along with partners/family are covered by Faculty Connections.
+Besides the satisfaction of being part of creating connection among colleagues, a small stipend is available for participants in the fall program, and those who join the mentorship program.